scanner-research/esperlight/README.md

 # Generating video metadata

 The first step in getting a video dataset ready for manipulation is to produce a list of videos in the collection.
 This list will contain metadata about videos that is needed for visualization purposes.
 Esperlight contains a script `create_video_metadata.py` that generates this list from a directory of videos.
-For example, if you have a directory of `.mp4` videos named `VIDEO_SOURCE_DIR`, the following command line generates a json file that contains basic information about all the videos (height, width, fps, duration, ect.)
+For example, if you have a directory of `.mp4` videos named `VIDEO_SOURCE_DIR`, the following command line generates a json file that contains basic information about all the videos (height, width, fps, duration, etc.)

     python create_video_metadata.py VIDEO_SOURCE_DIR myvideolist.json --suffix mp4